tiddlyweb/twikifier/README.md

     brew install node npm

-One you have npm, install dependences with:
+Once you have npm, install grunt with:

+    npm install -g grunt-cli

+Then install the project dependencies:

     npm install

-This reads package.json and gets the dependencies from there.

-hashlib may fail to install on your machine.
-If this is the case then manually install it via [this link](https://github.com/brainfucker/hashlib#install).

-Make sure you set `NODE_PATH`:

-    export NODE_PATH=/usr/local/lib/node

 In the repo directory run:

-    make test
+    grunt

-This will get all the necessary TiddlyWiki code and concatenate it into `twikifier.js` and then run that file as a node script.
-The `test` target runs all the files in the test directory against twikifier.
+This will get all the necessary TiddlyWiki code and concatenate it into `dist/twikifier.js`.
+The grunt test task is run after this and runs all the files in the `test/files` directory against twikifier via `test/twikify/js`.

+The task also creates a distributable node application in `bin/server.js`.

+## Testing

-You can try your own wikitext by piping data into twikify on STDIN:
+From the test directory, you can try your own wikitext by piping data into twikify on STDIN:

-    ./twikify --collection=<url for tiddler collection> < /tmp/mysampledata.txt
+    node twikify.js --collection=<url for tiddler collection> < /tmp/mysampledata.txt

 or by giving the names of multiple files on the command line:

-    ./twikify --collection=<url for tiddler collection> /tmp/mysampledata.txt \
+    node twikify.js --collection=<url for tiddler collection> /tmp/mysampledata.txt \
         /tmp/someotherdata.txt

 `<url for tiddler collection>` should be replaced with the url of a collection